lcorrealopes/home/index.md

 ## Papers

 - Profinite groups with abelian Sylow subgroups (join with P. Zalesskii and P. Shumyatsky): *submitted*.
-- Profinite groups acting $k$-acylindrically on profinite trees (join with P. Zalesskii): *In preparation*.
+- Profinite groups acting $k$-acylindrically on profinite trees (join with P. Zalesskii): *in preparation*.